katakbersayap/kln84/README.md

 ## Notes
 * Ensure matrix wiring matches your QMK configuration
-* Donwload Klandestin84 file and copy to qmk_firmware folder :
+* Donwload Klandestin84 file and copy to `qmk_firmware/keyboard` folder :
 * Use the command

 Default Compile: